 - Check losses if the employee is given the discretion to accept or reject any check

 - Losses due to property damage, faulty workmanship, stolen property, and customer default unless these losses are due to the employee’s willful or intentional disregard of the employer’s interest.

 Kentucky state employment laws require employees be paid at least semi-monthly (twice a month).
 Final Wages Final wages must be paid on the next normal pay period or 14 days following the termination date whichever occurs last.

-Statute of Limitations The statute of limitations for bringing forward Kentucky labor law claims is five (5) years, so back wages can be recovered back to five years from the time of filing.
+The statute of limitations for bringing forward Kentucky labor law claims is five (5) years, so back wages can be recovered back to five years from the time of filing.